gmc-code/PC-microbit-micropython/docs/python_for_microbit/Functions_without_parameters.rst

 .. admonition:: Tasks

     #.
 Write a function called ``is_left_tilt`` that returns True or False.
     #.
 Write a function called ``is_cold`` that returns True when the temperature is below 20 Celsius, otherwise False.
+    #.
+Write a function called ``get_fahrenheit`` that returns the temperature in degress Fahrenheit.

     .. dropdown::
         :icon: codescan